R. Kelly: Influence

 Kelly is considered to be one of the most successful R&B artists since the mid-1980s.
 He is also one of the bestselling music artists in the United States, with over 30 million albums sold, as well as only the fifth black artist to enter the top 50 of the same list.
 Rolling Stone magazine called him "arguably the most important R&B figure of the 1990s and 2000s".
 Billboard, ranking him the 9th greatest R&B artist of all time, said "from a purely musical perspective, there’s no denying that Kelly is one of the best contemporary R&B artists to ever pick up a microphone."
 Music executive Barry Weiss described Kelly as "the modern-day Prince, although there's a bit of Marvin Gaye in him, and a bit of Irving Berlin".
 R. Kelly has also been compared to artists like Sam Cooke and Bobby Brown.

 In addition to his solo and collaboration success, Kelly has also written and produced several hit songs, such as "Age Ain't Nothing but a Number" for Aaliyah, "Fortunate" for Maxwell, "You Are Not Alone" for Michael Jackson, "G.H.E.T.T.O.U.T." for Changing Faces, "Bump, Bump, Bump" for B2K, and many more.

 Honors and awards

 Kelly has received and been nominated for multiple awards, as a songwriter, producer, and singer.
 He won three Grammy Awards for his song "I Believe I Can Fly": Best Male R&B Vocal Performance, Best Rhythm and Blues Song, and Best Song Written Specifically for a Motion Picture or for Television.
 After Kelly's federal conviction in New York, The Recording Academy stated in 2021 they wouldn't strip Kelly of his awards despite his "disturbing" actions.

 Kelly was given a key to the city of Baton Rouge, Louisiana, in 2013 as "an artist whose music brings generations together".
 On September 30, 2021, following his New York conviction of multiple sex crimes, the key was rescinded.

+In October 2024, Hotel Riu Plaza Chicago presented the hotel's rooftop bar, promoting it with a reference to the song "I Believe I Can Fly" by R. Kelly.